 About Scott Savage

-Scott Savage began his career in public safety at age 19, first as an E.M.T and next as a licensed paramedic working in a busy emergency medical system.
-In 1999, Mr. Savage became a police officer with the Palo Alto Police Department in California.
-He spent 18 years with Palo Alto PD, the last seven as a Sergeant.
-His assignments included Patrol, F.T.O., Special Problems Team (narcotics, vice, surveillance) and assignment to a Regional SWAT team.
-He also had a full-time assignment to the Northern California Regional Intelligence Center (terrorism task force) where he was granted a FBI Top Secret security clearance and was promoted to Training Coordinator.
+I began my career in public safety at age 19, first as an E.M.T and next as a licensed paramedic working in a busy emergency medical system.
+In 1999, I became a police officer with the Palo Alto Police Department in California.
+I spent 18 years with Palo Alto PD where I was fortunate enough to work a lot of great assignments including Patrol, F.T.O., Special Problems Team (narcotics, vice, surveillance), assignment on a Regional SWAT team and a full-time assignment to the Northern California Regional Intelligence Center (terrorism task force) where I was granted an FBI Top Secret security clearance and was promoted to Training Coordinator.
 For the last seven years with Palo Alto PD I was promoted to Sergeant, where I served as the Incident Commander for critical incidents and regularly supervised the police response to in-progress situations.
 I was also a Team Leader of the Crisis Negotiation Team where I was responsible for supervising negotiators and peacefully resolving incidents.
 After a great career with Palo Alto PD, I joined the Santa Clara Police Department (CA) as an Officer and I continue to serve there today.

 I decided to start my own law enforcement training organization after success with a course I authored in 2014 called Response Tactics for Critical Incidents and In-Progress Crimes®.
-The course is a one-day seminar aimed at providing officers and supervisors the tools they need to make safe and methodical decisions at the scene of a crisis.
-He has presented the course through a private training vendor in California, Nevada and Utah.
-Students have consistently given rave reviews of the course with many of them saying it was one of the best trainings they’ve ever attended.
+That course is a one-day seminar aimed at providing officers and supervisors the tools they need to make safe and methodical decisions at the scene of a crisis.
+I presented that course through another private training vendor for years and it was wildly successful.
+That success inspired me to launch my own company and bring the best possible instructors along with me as we teach advanced courses for law enforcement officers.

 One reason I think I’m able to be an effective trainer is that I continue to be a working law enforcement officer even to this day.
-I regularly respond to the very same types of incidents his trainings are all about.
-His students get the benefit of an instructor who is able to constantly update his materials based on on-going real-world experiences.
+I regularly respond to the very same types of incidents that we discuss in our trainings.
+Students get the benefit of an instructor who can constantly update his materials based upon on-going real-world experiences.